The four most important tips when choosing and using psychometric assessments for graduate recruitment

 - Platform stability – Online assessments are delivered via testing platforms which vary in functionality and stability.
 It is important to specifically ask questions around the platforms ability to handle bulk testing.
 What functionality does the platform have which will make your life easier as the administrator of a large volume of tests.

 - Support and Service from Test Publisher – Bulk testing can be stressful as it often needs to be completed within a short period of time and you may be sending out communications to thousands of applicants at one time.
-It is important that the test publisher assist the organisation and support them when creating email templates, bulk uploading candidate details, or collating raw results.
-The test publisher knows the platform best and needs to be available to support organisations during the busy testing phase.
+What support can the supplier provide during the testing period?
+For example, email templates, bulk uploading candidate details and collating raw results.

 Watson-Glaser Critical Thinking Appraisal - This test measures critical thinking ability.
 It assesses the ability to look at a situation, understand it from multiple perspectives and effectively separate facts from opinions.
-This assessment is particularly suited to graduates and managers and looks at comprehension, analysis and evaluation.
+This challenging assessment identifies high-potential university graduates and early-career managers by looking at their comprehension, analysis and evaluation skills.

 SOSIE - This tool measures personal values, interpersonal values and personality traits.
 It can be used to create an even broader picture of a candidate when combined with ability tests within the recruitment process.
 This test offers an insight into the personality and motivations of the candidate, as well as their fit with a role or organisation and, ultimately, their performance.